trevordbunch/cis411_lab2_Arch/labreports/LAB_ggn10.md

 # Step 4: Scaling an Architecture
 INSERT Architectural change proposal here, and how it meets the four new requirements.
 Explain both the benefits and draw backs of your proposal.
 If the changes are significant, then you need to explain why the changes are necessary versus a nice-to-have enhancement.

-# Extra Credit
-If you opt to do extra credit, then include it here.